great-expectations/great_expectations/docs/guides/expectations/features_custom_expectations/how_to_add_spark_support_for_an_expectation.md

 ### 2. Implement the Spark logic for your Custom Expectation

-Great Expectations provides a variety of ways to implement an Expectation in SQLAlchemy.
+Great Expectations provides a variety of ways to implement an Expectation in Spark.
 Two of the most common include:
 1. Defining a partial function that takes a Spark DataFrame column as input
 2. Directly executing queries on Spark DataFrames to determine the value of your Expectation's metric directly